carla-simulator/carla/Docs/index.md

 ## Plugins
   <p style="padding-left:30px;line-height:1.8">
     [__carlaviz — web visualizer__](plugins_carlaviz.md)
-        — Plugin that plays the simulation in a web browser and retrieves simulation data.
+        — Plugin that listens the simulation and shows the scene and some simulation data in a web browser.

 ## ROS bridge
   <p style="padding-left:30px;line-height:1.8">